R2Northstar/NorthstarBlog/_posts/2023-02-21-vanilla-unrestricted-server-script.md

 Note that we are not limited to just the current folder.
 For the filename we can give the function any absolute pathname and as long as we have access to it, it will write the file to said path.
 Thankfully this function is limited to text, so we cannot use this to upload any binary file to the server.

 However what we can do is write a script to a batch file that will then download and run a secondary payload.
-The only thing still preventing us is that we need a way to execute that batch file.
+The only thing still preventing us is that we need a way to execute that batch file.\
 To work around this, we could try to write it to the Windows user startup applications.
 This means that upon restarting the device, the file will be executed.
-However there's yet another roadblock as to write to a Windows user startup applications folder we need to know their username as it is part of the path.
+However there's yet another roadblock, as to write to a Windows user startup applications folder we need to know their username as it is part of the path.

 Should we know username for some reason, all we need to do to complete the attack is to simply run